 Thailand is infamous for its sex tourism.
 Party streets and certain massage parlors are often a hub for these shady dealings.
 Many of the girls are forced into this way of life from a young age.

 And it is better for everyone if you avoid it.
 Places like Pattaya have made their name off of sex tourism and it is still a thriving industry.

 Never Touch a Thai Person on the Head

-Never Speak Bad ABout the Royal Family
+Never Speak Bad About the Royal Family

-Thailand loves their Royal family even if the son of the late king isn’t as popular as his father.
+Thailand loves its Royal family even if the son of the late king isn’t as popular as his father.
 There are strict laws about saying anything negative or bad about the Royal Family.
 If the wrong person hears it you can get fined.

 Watch Where you Point Your Feet